reeonce/reeonce.github.io/resume_en.md

   *CKV*.
 This project aims to provide a key-value storage service for yahoo mobile apps.
 As the major developer, I must prepare for the environments, develop, integrate with CI and CD myself.

 ### Other hobbies
-I have not done any sports for a very long time, as time is spent on reading, thinking and cooking.
+I have not done any sports for a very long time, as time is spent on reading, thinking, learning and cooking.